Agency Email Marketing: A Practical Guide

 Your agency is an extension of your team, but they can’t read your mind.
 Poor communication is a common issue that leads to missed deadlines, off-brand messaging, and frustrating revisions.
 To prevent this, establish a clear communication plan from day one.
 Decide on a primary point of contact, a regular meeting schedule, and your preferred method for sharing feedback.
 When you provide input, be direct and constructive.
 Instead of just saying you don’t like a campaign, explain what isn’t working and why.
 This collaborative approach ensures everyone is aligned and helps your agency avoid mistakes that diminish engagement.

-Ignoring Your Data and Analytics
+Ignoring the Insights in Your Data

 Hiring an agency gives you access to powerful tools and expertise, but the data they generate is only valuable if you use it.
 It’s a mistake to hand over the reins completely and ignore the performance reports.
 Make time to review the analytics with your agency and ask questions.
 Look past vanity metrics and focus on the numbers that impact your bottom line, like conversion rates, click-through rates, and ROI.
 Understanding your engagement metrics helps you and your agency make informed decisions, test new ideas, and continuously refine your strategy for better results.
 The data tells a story about what your audience wants—make sure you’re listening.